naugtur/node-diagnostics-howtos/README.md

 - make it useful as notes for someone who knows it already but needs details to be able to teach others without preparation

 ---

+- Why does it focus on tools for Linux?
+  - Because people tend not to run web applications in production on Mac.